databricks-migrations/hadoop-profiler/README.md

 - Frequency of Excution: YARN has a default log  aggregation and retention set as 10000 (yarn.resourcemanager.max-completed-applications)  and starts cleaning up the older application history.
 It is important to check this value and schedule the extracts appropriately to capture all the application.
 - Note:  At any given time, if there is a need to initial extract, delete the folder "ExtractTracker" with in the Profiler directory.

+- If we cannot schedule the profiler using cron or any enterprise scheduler tools,  Refer to Section 6 on how to schedule the profiler.

 >### 4. Output:

 All the extracts are stored as part of the Output Folder within their respective components Sub-folders.